 Economics and survival; survival and nature

 In the 25 years following World War II, household real income doubled.
 From 1975 to 2000 it remained fairly level, and for the last 15 years it’s been dropping.
-Of course, expectations play a big role in economic perceptions.
-The post WWII quarter-century boom set the stage for the current ‘American Dream’.
+Of course, expectations play a outsized role in economic perceptions.
+The post WWII quarter-century boom set the stage for the current American Dream.
 The last 15 years have seriously threatened that dream.

-Our ancestral ‘economy’ was essentially hunting and gathering.
+Our ancestral economy was essentially hunting and gathering.
 It was the business of survival.
 The Agricultural Revolution produced large populations participating in an economy that was more complex.
 That meant replacing the hunter-gatherer’s egalitarian social structure with a more hierarchical structure; populations were too large to hold together naturally.
-That pressure created civilization.
+That necessity created civilization.
 In civilization’s hierarchical social structure, religion and then politics arose to keep society and its people on the same page, so to speak.